-- Jan.
-1, 2014 FATCA withholding begins. - FATCA requires a 30 percent withholding tax on any "withholdable payment" made either to an FFI (e.g. an offshore bank) or certain other entities if it fails to comply with new reporting, disclosure, and related requirements. - FFIs are required to: - Obtain information from each account holder as is necessary to determine which accounts are "U.S. accounts" - Comply with verification and due diligence procedures with respect to the identification of U.S. accounts
+- July 1, 2014 FATCA withholding begins. - FATCA requires a 30 percent withholding tax on any "withholdable payment" made either to an FFI (e.g. an offshore bank) or certain other entities if it fails to comply with new reporting, disclosure, and related requirements. - FATCA reporting of specific account information is effective for accounts open as of January 1, 2014, and the reports are due March 15, 2015. - FFIs are required to: - Obtain information from each account holder as is necessary to determine which accounts are "U.S. accounts" - Comply with verification and due diligence procedures with respect to the identification of U.S. accounts

-FACTA (Continued)
+FATCA (Continued)

 - Report annually certain information related to any U.S. account maintained by such institution - Deduct and withhold 30 percent on certain pass thru payments made to the benefit of an account holder that refuses to provide the required information (a "recalcitrant account holder") - Attempt to obtain a waiver in any case in which any foreign law would (but for a waiver) prevent reporting of information under the provision related to any U.S. account maintained by such institution and, if a waiver is not obtained, to close the account. - File a 1099 with the IRS, or provide detailed information about the foreign account.
-E.g. - Name and address - Account Balance - Gross Receipts and Gross withdrawals
+E.g. - Name and address - Account Balance - · Gross Receipts and Gross withdrawals